australias-best-silo-art

 Artists: Joel Fergie and Travis Vinson (AUS)

-This silo depicts Joel Fergie's and Travis Vinson's version of the legend of the Three Moon.
-They are the 37th set of silos to Join the Australian Silo Art Trail and were completed in July 2020.
+This silo depicts Joel Fergie and Travis Vinson's version of the legend of the Three Moon.

-Initially proposed to be a five year project, the mural was combined into a mighty six-month effort thanks to generous funding and support from the Foundation for Rural and Regional Renewal (FRRR) and the North Burnett Regional Council under the Australian Government’s Community Drought Programme extension.
+Initially proposed as a five-year project, the mural was combined into a mighty six-month effort thanks to generous funding and support from the Foundation for Rural and Regional Renewal (FRRR) and the North Burnett Regional Council under the Australian Government’s Community Drought Program extension.

-Other Queensland murals are ‘Brightsiders’ in Yelarbon, 35 minutes from Goondiwindi near the NSW border, and the Wandoan silo light show which breaks from tradition by presenting a nightly projection on the silo behind the truck stop on Zupps Road.
+Other Sunshine State murals include ‘Brightsiders’ in Yelarbon, 35 minutes from Goondiwindi near the NSW border, and the Wandoan Silo Light Show, which breaks from tradition by presenting a nightly projection on the silo behind the truck stop on Zupps Road.

-South Australia’s first silo in Coonalpyn was painted in March 2017 by well-known Australian mural artist Guido van Helten.
+South Australia's first silo art in Coonalpyn appeared in 2017, by well-known Australian mural artist, Guido van Helten.

-Since then, the number of murals in SA has grown to 16, with the latest in Copeville - on the long-disbanded Waikerie railway line - completed in July 2022 and the 55th member of the Australian Silo Art Trail in total.
-Others are dotted around the Riverland, Eyre Peninsula and various outback regions.
+Since then, the number of silo art sites in SA has grown to 17, with the latest in Lameroo in April 2024, the 63rd member of the Australian Silo Art Trail in total.
+Others are dotted around the Riverland, Eyre Peninsula, and various outback towns.

 Coonalpyn